-□ Meet firefighter's turnout industry standards (don both PPE & Self-Contained Breathing Apparatus (SCBA) in maximum of two minutes combined time)
+□ Meet firefighter's turnout industry standards (don both Personal Protective Equipment (PPE) and Self-Contained Breathing Apparatus (SCBA)

 Conclusion - Our existing business model continues to be successful.

 Our organization serves our taxpaying residents, and the regional fire and EMS community within Pierce County and the State of Washington.
 It is dependent on a steady stream of willing volunteers, good leadership, good training and community support.
 To ensure continued support we need to be good stewards of the taxpayer's money, be forward thinking and community service oriented.
 In partnership with our community, our program will continue to be sustainable and successful.